-The two tunnel boring machines (TBMs) that will excavate and construct the Central Subway tunnels are named Big Alma, after “Big Alma” de Bretteville Spreckels, and Mom Chung, after Dr. Margaret “Mom” Chung.
+The two tunnel boring machines (TBMs) used to excavate and construct the Central Subway tunnels are named Big Alma, after “Big Alma” de Bretteville Spreckels, and Mom Chung, after Dr. Margaret “Mom” Chung.
 These historic San Francisco women helped shape the San Francisco of the past, just as the Central Subway will help form the San Francisco of the future.

 Photo courtesy The Robbins Company.

 Mom Chung, the first of the machines to arrive in San Francisco, will build the tunnel for southbound trains.
 Big Alma will begin tunneling soon after Mom Chung, constructing the northbound tunnel.
 As tunneling proceeds, updates about the TBMs, including photos of the machines and the tunnels, will be posted on Twitter.
 The public may follow the TBMs’ tweets at the usernames @BigAlmatheTBM and @MomChungtheTBM.
 The names were selected by the public in an online poll held in January 2013.
 A photo album of Mom Chung can be found here.